writer, publisher, and speaker

 Other Current Interests

-I am Publisher-at-Large for John Hunt Publishing's Christian Alternative imprint.
+I am Publisher-at-Large for Collective Ink's Christian Alternative imprint.
 Among the authors on my list are: Mark Vernon, Richard Harries, Prof Martyn Percy and Rabbi Jonathan Romain.

 I'm an experienced conference facilitator covering liberal arts topics.